 Basis Bailment Pledge 1.
-Purpose The purpose of pledge is to secure The purpose of lien is to retain repayment of a debt. some one's property to recover the remuneration.
-2. Origin Pledge arises out of an Lien arises out of law. agreement.
-3. Right to sell goods In pledge, the pawnee can sell the There is no right to sell the goods if the loan is not repaid. goods, only the goods can be retained 4.
-Termination A pledge is terminated when the The right of lien is lost when goods are returned to the owner. the possession of goods is lost.
+Purpose The purpose of pledge is to secure repayment of a debt.
+The purpose of lien is to retain some one's property to recover the remuneration.
+2. Origin Pledge arises out of an agreement.
+Lien arises out of law.
+3. Right to sell goods In pledge, the pawnee can sell the goods if the loan is not repaid.
+G 4.
+Termination A pledge is terminated when the goods are returned to the owner.